How to Find Local Clients for Your Freelance Business

 There are so many ways to find business locally and network with people in your community.
 You just need to get your name out there and find avenues available in your town.
 Marketing your business creatively and effectively is the key to succeeding as a small business, and helping to build your community is an important step for anyone.

-Shannon Noack is a designer in Arizona and the Creative Director of Snoack Studios.
-Designing is her passion in life and she loves to create websites, logos, print work, you name it.
-She also blogs regularly here and you can connect with her on Twitter as well.
+Shannon Noack is a designer in North Dakota and the Creative Director of Snoack Studios.
+Designing is her passion in life, she loves to create websites, logos, print work, you name it.
+She blogs regularly on the Snoack Studios Blog and you can connect with her on Twitter as well.

 Great article Shannon.
 It’s interesting that you’ve put networking as the first means as this is exactly where I’d have put it.
 This is absolutely invaluable but does require work as networking is either something that you’re a natural at or you need to work on.
 The best book I have that improved my skills is written by Gael Lindenfield called Confident Networking for Career Success and Satisfaction.